-Russia is a vast country offering so many different landscapes and with a fascinating history and lots of places to visit.
-By choosing to travel to Russia you will get to enjoy one of the most challenging but incredible experiences of your life.
-Russia is a country that will take your breath away, there are modern cities, spectacular mountains, snowcapped mountains, and also off the beaten track exotic destinations like Siberia.
+Russia is a vast country offering so many different landscapes and experience.
+Russia has a fascinating history and there are lots of places to visit.
+By choosing to travel to Russia you will get to enjoy one of the most incredible experiences of your life.

 Get information, tips, itineraries and inspiration for visiting Russia.